Child sexual abuse: Demographics

 Offenders are more likely to be relatives or acquaintances of their victim than strangers.
 A 2006–07 Idaho study of 430 cases found that 82% of juvenile sex offenders were known to the victims (acquaintances 46% or relatives 36%).
-In Netherlands only 7% of offenders were strangers to the victims.
+In the Netherlands only 7% of offenders were strangers to the victims.

 More offenders are male than female, though the percentage varies between studies.
 In the Netherlands 3% of the convicted perpetrators were women.
 A 2004 synthesis of studies of sexual misconduct in US schools showed estimates between 4% and 43% of offenders being female.
 Gender roles, gendered under-reporting and sentencing disparity cause an underestimate in the share of female perpetrators according to a 2003 study.
 A 2022 review found female perpetrators as under-reported and under-researched.

 In the Netherlands 14.58% of the victims were boys.
 According to research conducted in Australia by Kelly Richards on child sexual abuse, 35.1% of female victims were abused by another male relative and 16.4% of male victims were abused by another male relative.

 In Netherlands one in six perpetrators was underage.
 In U.S. schools, educators who offend range in age from "21 to 75 years old, with an average age of 28".